 All women who are sexually active should get regular smear tests.
 In England, Wales and Northern Ireland, these are provided free on the NHS if you are between the ages of 25 and 65, and in Scotland the age range is 20-60.
 If you are sexually active and haven’t received an invitation in the post to book a cervical smear, you should speak to your GP.

-In addition to cervical screens, getting a cervical cancer vaccination can be very effective in preventing cancer.
+In addition to cervical screens, getting a HPV vaccination can be very effective in preventing cancer.
 Click the link below for more information.

 Bowel cancer screening